 Erik Pitchal, NY 93 Selected as 2017 Stevens Award Winner

-In May, the Truman Foundation will present the 2017 Stevens Award to Judge Erik S. Pitchal of New York, in a ceremony to take place at the U.S. Supreme Court.
+In May 2017, the Truman Foundation presented the 2017 Stevens Award to Judge Erik S. Pitchal of New York, in a ceremony at the U.S. Supreme Court.

 First appointed to the bench in 2013, Judge Pitchal presides in Brooklyn Family Court, where he hears cases involving child abuse and neglect, juvenile delinquency, child custody and support, adoption, and domestic violence.
 Before becoming a judge, he was recognized as a national thought leader in the areas of children’s rights and the child welfare system, writing and lecturing extensively as a law professor, litigator, and consultant.
 Judge Pitchal has since become actively involved in efforts to improve the legal system and the administration of justice through work with national and local bar and judicial associations.